stefan-hoeck/idris2-tutorial/src/Tutorial/DPair.md

 ```

 Next, we need a way to convert a `Schema` to a list of Idris
-types, which we will the use as the index of a heterogeneous
+types, which we will then use as the index of a heterogeneous
 list representing the rows in our table:

 ```idris